friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\nonlocal_at_module.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError:  nonlocal declaration not allowed at module level"""
-       2:
-       3:
-    -->4: nonlocal cd
+       4: nonlocal cd
           ^^^^^^^^^^^

     You used the nonlocal keyword at a module level.